 Entering service in 1952, the New Zealand Army’s experience with the Wiles Cooker closely mirrored the challenges faced by the Australian Army.
 By the late 1970s, the Wiles Cooker had become obsolescent and was no longer in production.
 Several key issues highlight its unsuitability for continued use:

-The Wiles Cooker was quietly withdrawn from New Zealand Army service in the late 1970s as they were an obsolete, costly to maintain, and operationally inefficient equipment.
-The less mobile M-1937 and M-1959 Field Stoves provided field cooking functionality until a new mobile trailer was introduced into NZ Army service in 1985.
+The Wiles Cooker was quietly withdrawn from New Zealand Army service in the late 1970s because it had become obsolete, costly to maintain, and operationally inefficient.
+The less mobile M-1937 and M-1959 field ranges continued to provide field cooking functionality until a new mobile trailer kitchen entered New Zealand Army service in 1985.

 M-1937 and M-1959 Field Ranges